Fediccino/E-Commerce--Heirloom-/README.md

 - **Mockaroo**: Generating sample data.

 ## The Analysis:
-This project follows both the **Data Science** Lifecycle and the **Data Analyst** Lifecycle, ensuring a systematic approach from start to finish.
+This project follows both the **Data Engineering** Lifecycle and the **Data Analyst** Lifecycle, ensuring a systematic approach from start to finish.
 Every step is designed to address the brand’s challenges and opportunities effectively.
 Here’s a detailed breakdown of the process:

 1. **Problem Identification**: Understand pain points and identify opportunities for operational improvement and customer satisfaction.